BlockchainBear/Ommyochain-docs-1/docs/dev/security/disclosure/README.md

 ## Public Transparency

-All vulnerabilities must be handled silently until a fix is deployed and the Matter Labs team conducts a thorough internal review of not only the root cause, but also potential weak links in the overall security design.
+All vulnerabilities must be handled silently until a fix is deployed and the Ommyochain team conducts a thorough internal review of not only the root cause, but also potential weak links in the overall security design.
 A public postmortem will be released with each vulnerability after systematic changes have been fully implemented.
 For previous vulnerabilities and their postmortems, see below.